• Skip to primary navigation

 Do I Need a Lawyer for the Filing Process?

-Look for a law firm or a lawyer with this kind of expertise, not a general lawyer.
+Look for a law firm or a lawyer with this specific expertise, rather than a general lawyer.
 You need someone specializing in disability cases, birth injuries and cerebral palsy, and medical malpractice.

-These lawsuits are complicated, and the laws tend to favor the medical profession.
-Trying to win a case on your own or with a lawyer with limited relevant experience can derail the process.
+These lawsuits are complex, and the laws often favor the medical professionals.
+Trying to win a case alone or with a lawyer with limited relevant experience can derail the process.

 How to File a Medical Malpractice Lawsuit in Georgia